-6 Ways Insurance Agents Should Be Texting with Clients
+6 Ways Insurance Agents Should Be Texting with Clients (Plus Templates)

 Many other insurance agents have done both by texting with their clients.
 Below I’ll cover five ways they do it, and why each works.
 Ready?

 When I talk about texting with clients, I’m not talking about texting from your cell phone.